-- 5.4 Weather: Explain the importance of meteorological knowledge regarding visual and instrument flight and become familiar with key concepts and terminology for the following:
+- 5.3 Airspace: :- Understanding the characteristics regarding of the two basic types of airspace.: - a.
+Controlled - b.
+Uncontrolled - 5.4.4 Weather: Explain the importance of meteorological knowledge regarding visual and instrument flight and become familiar with key concepts and terminology for the following:

-- a. basic weather theory,
+- a. bBasic weather theory,

 - b.
-VFR minimums, and
+VFR mMinimums, and

 - c.
-IFR minimums.
+IFR mMinimums.

-6. Basic Navigation
+6-.
+Basic Navigation

-6.1 Navigation: Explain how basic Pilotage and Dead Reckoning (DR) techniques work, and recognize when they are appropriate.
-Describe how pilots use such techniques to fly from one point or location to another.
+6.1-1 Navigation: Explain how basic Pilotage and Dead Reckoning (DR) techniques work,-and recognize when they are appropriate.
+Describe how pilots use such techniques in order toto fly from one point or location to another.